 How do we use EGW_MAX_PER_ADDRESS and EGW_MAX_MSG_DURATION configurations?

-Emails, Oracle Service Cloud, all versions
+Emails, Oracle B2C Service, all versions

 Below is a description for the EGW_MAX_PER_ADDRESS and EGW_MAX_MSG_DURATION setting's functionality and examples of the expected behavior.

 Specifies the maximum number of emails that are accepted from an individual email address within a EGW_MAX_MSG_DURATION hour period.
 This is used to identify and stop auto-responder email loops.
 For example, if this setting is set to 23, and 24 emails are received from the same address within EGW_MAX_MSG_DURATION hours, the 24th email from that address is discarded and no response email is sent, thereby breaking the email loop.
 Setting the value to zero turns off this loop detection.
 Default is 23.

 Specifies the number of hours in which EGW_MAX_PER_ADDRESS is calculated.
 By default, the system only accepts 23 messages from a given email address in a 12-hour period.
 Since a high number of messages in a short period of time is reasonable, it is recommended the duration not be less than 8 hours or more than 24 hours.
 Default is 12.